Blackness Castle - River Forth

-Blackness Castle is on the south bank of the River Forth.
+Blackness Castle on the south bank of the River Forth.

 You can see across the Forth to Charlestown directly opposite and Limekilns to the right,

 Culross is a little to the left - west - of this photo on the north bank.

 A longer lens to show the barracks block.

 The building nearest the camera was built as a barracks in the 1870s and the castle is now